Magazine

 But what if worries pop up along the way?
 Does that mean you’re not ready to retire just yet?
 To that we say, take a beat.
 Retiring is one of the biggest decisions you’ll ever make!
 And remember, retirement for women is just different.
 It’s OK if new factors come into play that could modify your retirement game plan.
 The trick is to get ahead of them, so you can retire on your terms.

-We’ve compiled a retirement checklist to help you gather the information you’ll need to set yourself up for that finish line in sight (can you believe it!?).
+We’ve compiled a retirement checklist to help you gather the information you’ll need to set yourself up for that finish line in sight.

 Here’s your retirement checklist: